 Visit the United States Department of Education's website to learn how the federal government is promoting educational excellence for you and all students across the USA.
 This site offers extensive information on preparing for college, applying for aid to pay for it, and other educationally related subjects.

-Use the PIN website to apply for a PIN, request a copy of your established PIN, change your PIN, or update your PIN information.
-Also learn how you can use your PIN to access your federal financial aid information on the web and "sign" your federal financial aid forms electronically.
+Use the FSA ID website to apply for an FSA ID, request a copy of your established FSA ID, change your FSA ID, or update your FSA ID information.
+Also learn how you can use your FSA ID to access your federal financial aid information on the web and "sign" your federal financial aid forms electronically.